RiverMckegney/lab-5-mckegneyr/lab-5-student-mckegneyr.md

 Additionally, you are permitted and encouraged to work with your peers as you complete lab assignments, but **you are expected to do your own work**.
 Copying from each other is cheating, and letting people copy from you is also cheating.
-Please don't do either of those things.
+Please don’t do either of those things.

 ## Setting Up Your Code Chunks